opea-project/GenAIExamples/VideoQnA/docker_compose/intel/cpu/xeon/README.md

-# Build Mega Service of videoqna on Xeon
+# Build Mega Service of VideoQnA on Xeon

 This document outlines the deployment process for a videoqna application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `embedding`, `retriever`, `rerank`, and `lvm`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.